george0st/qgate-model/README.md

    - Name of objects such as entities, features, feature sets, etc. are chosen based on best practices (without view to limits some specific ML/MLOps solutions)
  - **02-data**
-   - Data sets are in different sizes S ~100 items, M ~1K items, L ~100K items
+   - Data sets are in different sizes ~100 items, ~1K items, ~10K items
    - The data is synthetic and generated with the aim of maintaining referential integrity and closeness to real dates (this also applies to sensitive data such as PII, SPII, etc. see email, birthday, etc.)